JurisProject/juris_whitepaper_public/reputation.md

 # The Reputation System

 If Juris is to be the go-to adjudication mechanism for smart contracts, parties must have confidence that their cases are arbitrated fairly by reputable individuals.
 This presents a challenge: how do we gauge fairness and reputability in a decentralized, anonymous, autonomous environment?
-We propose a trust framework—a *reputation system*—tightly integrated with the Juris platform as a solution to this challenge.
+As a solution to this challenge, we propose a trust framework—a *reputation system*—tightly integrated with the Juris platform, but executed as its own blockchain.
+In this chapter we explore the existing literature on similar systems, before describing the Juris Reputation Blockchain in detail.

+## Background
+Before diving into the technical details of the Juris Reputation System,
+### Trust Metrics
+The concept of measurable (or computable) trust has been studied extensively

 Broadly, the Juris Reputation System should have the following qualities: